RhinoCoder/Article-Summarizer/README.md

 - If you are going to use an API version, update the .env file accordingly.

 ### Usage
--From terminal in the project directory, run
+- From terminal in the project directory, run python app.py
-    python app.py
 Then, open your web browser and go to localhost:5000, Congratulations you have everything needed set up and ready to use it.